 For standalone installations of Sophos Endpoint Security and Control you will need to manually add the following folder exclusions:

-For further information on how to do this see the Online Help.
+For further information on how to do this, take a look at the Sophos Endpoint Security and Control Help.

 Adding these exclusions will prevent the issue occurring on any computers where the Windows update is applied prior to receiving the fix versions referenced below.